-Talk to camp directors – Parents want to make sure they click with the camp director.
-Speaking with the camp director and asking some key questions is a good way for families to find out about a camp’s philosophy and if it matches your own.
-Get to know the camp director through phone calls, correspondence and in person.
-Make sure to give the camp director an accurate picture of your child and what your specific goals are for your child’s camp experience.
+Talk to camp directors.
+Speaking with the camp director and asking some key questions is a good way to find out about a camp’s philosophy and see if it matches your own.
+Get to know the camp director through phone calls, correspondence, and in person.
+Make sure to give the director an accurate picture of your child and what your specific goals are for her camp experience.

-Make camp part of holidays – Instead of purchasing another toy for your child, you can make camp a holiday gift.
+Make camp part of holidays.
+Instead of purchasing another toy for your child, make camp a holiday gift.

-Prepare child with overnights – If you are considering sleepaway camp, schedule sleepovers with friends and relatives and make sure these overnights are successful.
-If your child felt panicked and needed to come home in the middle of the night, they may not be ready for sleepaway camp.
+Prepare your child for overnights.
+If you are considering sleepaway camp, schedule sleepovers with friends and relatives and make sure these overnights are successful.
+If your child feels panicked and needs to come home in the middle of the night, he may not be ready for sleepaway camp.

-Home visits and camp fairs – These are both good ways to get to know a camp director and about a camp program.
-Ask about the camps’ mission statement and what type of child is successful at camp.
-Camp fairs bring dozens of camps to a community and provides parents the opportunity to speak one-on-one with many different camp directors in one day.
-Often times, a camp director will come to your home for a home visit which allows you to get to know the director and for the director to get to know your family.
+Schedule home visits and attend camp fairs.
+These are both good ways to get to know a camp director and a camp program.
+Ask about the camp’s mission statement and what type of child is successful at camp.
+Camp fairs bring dozens of camps to a community and provide parents the opportunity to speak 1-on-1 with many different directors in one day.
+Often times, a camp director will come to you for a home visit, which allows you to get to know the director and for the director to get to know your family.

-Share positive messages – As camp approaches, talk to your child about the camp program and the activities he or she will be participating in.
-Parents should let their child know that they are confident in the child's ability in having a successful camp experience.
+Share positive messages.
+As camp approaches, talk to your child about the camp program and the activities she will be participating in.
+Let your child know you are confident in her ability to have a successful camp experience.

-Pack together – If your child is going to overnight camp, pack together.
-Your child will feel more secure if they know what they are bringing to camp and you can use the time packing together to talk with your child about how much fun camp is going to be.
+Pack together.
+If your child is going to overnight camp, pack together.
+Your child will feel more secure if he knows what he is bringing to camp.
+Use this time talk with your child about how much fun camp is going to be.

-Mail letter to camp – Send a letter to sleepaway camp so your child has a letter the first day they are at camp.
-Let them know how much fun they are going to have at camp.
+Mail a letter to camp.
+Send a letter to sleepaway camp, so your child has a letter the first day she is at camp.
+Let her know how much fun she is going to have at camp.